 FAFSA (Free Application for Federal Student Aid): Form used by colleges to determine a student's financial need and qualification for state and federal monies.
-The FAFSA is available online and cannot be submitted until January 1st of the student's senior year of high school.

 Federal Methodology (FM): The process of analyzing he student's household financial information on the FAFSA to calculate an expected family contribution and the student's eligibility for federal and state aid.